dacsunlimited/dac_play/BUILD_WIN32.md

   Download the latest *Win32 Zip* build CMake from http://cmake.org/cmake/resources/software.html (version 2.8.12.2 as of this writing).
-Unzip it to your base directory, which will create a directory that looks something like `D:\BitShares\cmake-2.8.12.2-win32-x86`.
-Rename this directory to `D:\BitShares\CMake`.
+Unzip it to your base directory, which will create a directory that looks something like `D:\DACPLAY\cmake-2.8.12.2-win32-x86`.
+Rename this directory to `D:\DACPLAY\CMake`.

-  If you already have CMake installed elsewhere on your system you can use it, but BitShares has a few batch files that expect it to be in the base directory's `CMake` subdirectory, so those scripts would need tweaking.
+  If you already have CMake installed elsewhere on your system you can use it, but DACPLAY has a few batch files that expect it to be in the base directory's `CMake` subdirectory, so those scripts would need tweaking.

 * Download library dependencies: